 Spelling: Spelling lists will go home on Mondays.
 We will practice reading and spelling the words all week in class.
-Tests will be given on Fridays to 1st graders.
-I will contact Kindergarten parents on this piece.
+Tests will be given on Fridays.
 I will modify spelling lists as needed.
 You can give a practice test to your child on Thursday evenings.

 Math: My primary math homework focus is for parents to help their children learn addition and subtraction facts.
 I also would like students to work on Dreambox (15-30 min.
 Mon. –Thurs.) at home with parental help.